floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer_artefacts.md

 ### Audit logging

-This line tells Search Guard to enable audit logging and to store the generated audit trail directly in Elasticsearch:
+This line tells Search Guard to enable audit logging and to store the generated audit trail directly in OpenSearch/Elasticsearch:

 ```yaml
 searchguard.audit.type: internal_elasticsearch